The Last Airbender (film): Graphic novels

 Two original black-and-white graphic novels, entitled The Last Airbender Prequel: Zuko's Story and The Last Airbender, drawn in the manga style, were written by Dave Roman and Alison Wilgus.
 "Avatar: The Last Airbender has shown incredible crossover appeal with manga fans.
 The release of The Last Airbender movie and original tie-in manga gives us the chance to share completely new stories with Avatar fans looking for more about Aang, Zuko, and their favorite characters."
 Dallas Middaugh, Associate Publisher of Del Rey Manga said in a statement.
-The second manga was released on June 22, 2010.
+The second graphic novel was released on June 22, 2010.
 The plot, like the film, is a condensed version of the first season of the series.

 The prequel, Zuko's Story, is co-written by Alison Wilgus and Dave Roman and illustrated by Nina Matsumoto and was released on May 18, 2010.
 The synopsis for the graphic novel was released in early 2010, "When Prince Zuko dared to question authority, his father, Fire Lord Ozai, banished him from the Fire Nation.
 Horribly scarred and stripped of everything he held dear, Zuko has wandered the earth for almost three years in search of his only chance at redemption: the Avatar, a mystical being who once kept the four nations in balance.
 Everyone he encounters believes that this is an impossible task, as the Avatar disappeared a century ago.
 But Zuko stubbornly continues the search.
 He must regain his honor, so his quest is all he has left."

 Roman and Wilgus, who developed comics based on the series for Nick Magazine, consulted series creators Mike Dante DiMartino and Bryan Konietzko, and the head writer for the show Aaron Ehasz while they were developing Zuko's Story.
 The four wanted to try a comic that would fit into with the continuity of the show.
 The prequel, though mostly associated with the film, was meant to be a prequel to the series.
 Roman explained, "In a lot of ways, it's like an expanded origin.
 With the film and the series, there are differences and there are places where they split off, but the setup for both is exactly the same – so when you're introduced to the characters, that's the part where they're completely identical."
 The prequel allowed the expansions of different details told in the series; for example, an episode called "The Blue Spirit" in the series was seen in the film.
 However, since explaining everything that happened in that episode was hard to translate onto film, the prequel allowed for them to "delve" into that specific story.
 What more, when asked about whether he answered some questions that were left open at the end of the series, Roman stated that, while he had a strong relationship with the show's creators and got their blessing for his project, it wasn't his plot to address.